 If you are not using a preprinted Form 941, type or print your EIN, name, and address in the spaces provided.
-You must enter your name and EIN here and on the back of page 2 even if you complete and return Form 941-V, Payment Voucher.
-Do not use your social security number (SSN) or individual taxpayer identification number (ITIN).

-Generally, enter the business (legal) name that you used when you applied for your EIN on Form SS-4, Application for Employer Identification Number.
+You must enter your name and EIN here on the top of the form and on the top of page 2; and, if you complete and return Form 941-V, Payment Voucher, on the Form 941-V. Do not use your social security number (SSN) or individual taxpayer identification number (ITIN).
+Generally, enter the business (legal) name you used when you applied for your EIN on Form SS-4, Application for Employer Identification Number.
 For example, if you are a sole proprietor, enter "Ronald Smith" on the "Name" line and "Ron's Cycles" on the "Trade name" line.
 Leave the "Trade name" line blank if it is the same as your "Name."

-Employer identification number.
-To make sure that businesses comply with federal tax laws, the IRS monitors tax filings and payments by using a numerical system to identify taxpayers.
+Employer identification number (EIN).
+To make sure businesses comply with federal tax laws, the IRS monitors tax filings and payments by using a numerical system to identify taxpayers.
 A unique 9-digit employer identification number (EIN) is assigned to all corporations, partnerships, and some sole proprietors.
 Businesses needing an EIN must apply for a number and use it throughout the life of the business on all tax returns, payments, and reports.

 Your business should have only one EIN.
-If you have more than one and are not sure which one to use, check with the IRS office where you file your returns "Without a payment."
+If you have more than one and are not sure which one to use, write to the IRS office where you file your returns "Without a payment" or call the IRS Business and Specialty Tax Line at 1-800-829-4933.

 If you do not have an EIN, apply for one from the IRS by mail, by telephone, by fax, or by visiting the IRS website at www.irs.gov/smallbiz.
 Request Form SS-4, Application for Employer Identification Number.
 If you do not have an EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the number.

-Always be sure the EIN on the form you file exactly matches the EIN that IRS assigned to your business.

-Do not use your social security number on forms that

-ask for an EIN.
+Always be sure the EIN on the form you file exactly matches the EIN IRS assigned to your business.
+Do not use your social security number on forms that ask for an EIN.
 Filing a Form 941 with an incorrect EIN or using another business's EIN may result in penalties and delays in processing your return.